lukehsiao/lctes-p27/README.md

 options, run `transistors -h`, `opamps -h`, or `circular_connectors -h` to see a list of all possible options.

-_Note: Fonduer has a known concurrency issue with high levels of parallelism.
+_Note: Using SQLAlchemy with PostgreSQL has a known concurrency issue with high levels of parallelism.
 Please do not use a parallel value larger than 16_.

-### Transistors
+### Transistors Dataset

 To run extraction from 500 train documents, and evaluate the resulting score on the test set, you can run the following command.
 If you made the demo user, you can use `demo` as the `<user>` and `<pw>`, and the default `<host>` and `<port>` is `localhost:5432` for PostgreSQL.
+The `--stg-temp-min`, `--stg-temp-max`, `--polarity`, and `--ce-v-max` arguments represent which relations to extract from the dataset.

 ```bash
 $ psql -c "create database transistors with owner demo;" -U postgres